Cap-go/capacitor-updater/README.md

 cancelDelay() => Promise<void>
 ```

-Cancel skip update in the next app backgrounding
+allow update in the next app backgrounding, only in auto update

 --------------------